jtconnors/cgminerapi-service/README.md

 This project aims to survey some of the Java frameworks available for microservices development and deployment.
-By duplicating the same service (called the *cgminerapi-service*) on top of the selected frameworks, it attempts to create both traditional bytecode and [GraalVM](https://www.graalvm.org/) native-image versions of the service in order to compare and contrast memory consumption and startup times.
+By duplicating the same service (called the *cgminerapi-service*) on top of the selected frameworks, it attempts to create both traditional bytecode and [GraalVM](https://www.graalvm.org/) native-image versions in order to compare and contrast memory consumption and startup times.
 ## What is the cgminerapi-service?
 *cgminer* is open-source cryptocurrency miner software that is available for most platforms (Windows, Linux, MacOS ...) and has support for many of the popular GPU and mining-specific ASICs.
 As part of its operation,